-The first stage structure is manufactured by ukrainian Yuzhnoe company and features two sub-cooled LOX and Kerosene fueled AJ26-62 (americanized NK-33) engines of N1/L3 heritage, built in the early 1970ies.
+The first stage structure is manufactured by ukrainian Yuzhnoe company and features two sub-cooled LOX and Kerosene fueled AJ26-62 (americanized Russian NK-33) engines of N1/L3 heritage, built in the early 1970ies.
 The stage structure is based on the Zenit launch vehicle.
 The second stage is a Castor-30, which is based on a shortened Castor-120 solid rocket motor.
-A Castor-30A second stage will help propel the first two Antares-110 rockets into orbit, then a higher-performing Castor-30B motor will be used with the Antares-120 on the third and fourth flights in 2013.
+A Castor-30A second stage helps propel the first two Antares-110 rockets into orbit, then a higher-performing Castor-30B motor was used with the Antares-120 on the third and fourth flights in 2013.
 On the fifth flight, the stretched Castor-30XL upper stage was introduced on the Antares-130.
 The optional third stage called OAM (Orbit Adjust Module, formerly BTS, Bi-Propellant Third Stage, formerly ORK, Orbit Raising Kit) is based on the propulsion system of Orbital's Star-2 satellite bus.
 For high energy orbits a Star-48BV can be used as third stage.

 An enhanced version called Antares-130 featuring a Castor-30XL upper stage will be used for later flights.

 Antares is designed to achieve a 98% or greater launch reliability.
 It was developed, manufactured and launched using identical management approaches, engineering standards and production and test processes used in Orbital's other major launch vehicles.

 The vehicle is launched from a new launch pad LA-0A at Wallops Island, where the former Conestoga launch pad was located.